Planning-Inspectorate/appeal-planning-decision/packages/forms-web-app/src/dynamic-forms/docs/s20-lpaq-journey.md

 ## Environmental impact assessment

-- radio `/schedule-1-or-2/` Is the development a schedule 1 or schedule 2 development?
+- radio `/schedule-1-or-2/` What is the development category?
 - radio `/development-description/` Description of development

 ```js